Prijedor: Ottoman and Austrian Period

+Prijedor is mentioned for the first time as Palanka Praedor, a small wooden fort in the list of those places in the Ottoman Empire that were devastated by Croatian troops between 1693 and 1696.
+It appeared in letters written in Latin by commander of the Croatian generalate units, Earl Batthyány.
+In this part of Bosnia a large number of fortifications were constructed to protect often contested borders with Austria.
+Later on, many fortifications were destroyed during the Austro-Ottoman War as the borders moved towards the east and south in favor of Austria.
+It took nearly 50 years for Prijedor to appear again in the list of settlements.

+At the same place in the middle of the 18th century, a new fortress appeared, coinciding with Christian settlement in the vicinity.
 These regions were under Ottoman dominion until 1878.

 The town began to develop rapidly due to the navigability of the Sana River, the growth of trade and crafts, and later, the construction of the first railway through Prijedor.
 The first railroad in Bosnia and Herzegovina was built in 1873 next to Prijedor and went from Dobrljin to Banja Luka.
 The fortress existed as a military base until 1851 when the army left and the walls were demolished by the local population who used the walls to build their own houses.
-A huge fire in 1882 destroyed 119 houses, 56 big commercial stores, schools, an Eastern Orthodox church, and 140 families lost roofs over their heads.
+A huge fire in 1882 destroyed most of the town.
 The next year the Austrian authorities opened a large sawmill at the bottom of the mountain Kozara, which is the first industrial object in the history of Prijedor.

 The years after the fire there was intensive development of the town, encompassing both private and state-owned structures.
-The wood was replaced with modern building materials, the streets were designed at the right angles and the first town plan was created.
 New buildings were built, such as the Serbian elementary school, a Catholic Church, an Eastern Orthodox Church, and a hotel.
 The first cultural associations appeared in the town as well as libraries, reading rooms and a printing house.
 The end of the First World War created a fledgling state—the Kingdom of Serbs, Croats, and Slovenes—with Bosnia and Herzegovina as a part of it.
 Prijedor was an important place as the trade and crafts centre of the whole region.
 The opening of an iron ore mine in nearby Ljubija in 1916 strengthened the economy of the town.
 During that period, the mine was one of the biggest and most modern iron ore mines in Europe.